Who we are

 TyneHealth is registered with the Information Commissioner’s Office for data protection purposes (registration number Z1096290).

-The majority of TyneHealth clinical services are delivered on behalf of practices within the North Tyneside area.
-Where this is the case, further information on use of this information can be found in the relevant practice’s privacy notice.
+TyneHealth clinical services are delivered on behalf of various bodies including hospital trusts, Primary Care Networks, North East and North Cumbria Integrated Care Board, Public Health England, North Tyneside Council and practices within the North Tyneside area.
+Data generated by TyneHealth services may form part of the wider GP record and where this is the case, further information on use of this information can be found in the relevant practice’s privacy notice.

 In addition all TyneHealth potential or existing staff will be provided with an Employee Privacy Notice.